Trump plans to merge wildland firefighting efforts into one agency, but ex-officials warn of chaos

 But organizations representing firefighters and former Forest Service officials say it would be costly to restructure firefighting efforts and cause major disruptions in the midst of fire season.
 Over the long term, they said, it would shift the focus from preventing fires through forest thinning and controlled burns, to extinguishing them even in cases where fire could have beneficial effects.

 “You will not suppress your way to success in dealing with catastrophic fires.
-It’s going to create greater risk and it’s going to be particularly chaotic if you implement it going into fire season,” said Steve Ellis, chairman of the forest service retirees group.
+It’s going to create greater risk and it’s going to be particularly chaotic if you implement it going into fire season,” said Steve Ellis, the chairman of the forest service retirees group and a former wildfire incident commander.

+“What’s being fixed?
+You know, what’s broken?'”
+Ellis said to 5 EYEWITNESS NEWS about the proposed changes.

+Ellis does agree changes are needed to how the federal government addresses wildfires, but does feel the plan laid out is the way to do it.

+“We need to look at the conditions that fuel these large fires, and focus your money and your time and energy on that, Ellis said, “More logging if it’s done correctly, right, done correctly, we need more fire on the landscape.
+You know, we need more prescribed fire on the landscape.”

-The group, which includes numerous several former Forest Service chiefs, said in a letter to lawmakers that consolidation of firefighting work “could actually increase the likelihood of more large catastrophic fires, putting more communities, firefighters and resources at risk.”
+The group, which includes several former Forest Service chiefs, said in a letter to lawmakers that consolidation of firefighting work could “actually increase the likelihood of more large catastrophic fires, putting more communities, firefighters and resources at risk.”

+Cleaving the Forest Service’s firefighting duties from its role as a land manager would be “like separating cojoined twins — it would basically kill the agency” said Timothy Ingalsbee with Firefighters United for Safety, Ethics and Ecology, a Eugene, Oregon-based advocacy group.

-Another destructive fire season is expected this year, driven by above normal temperatures across much of the nation through August, according to the most recent forecast by federal officials.
+Another destructive fire season is expected this year, driven by above normal temperatures for most of the country, according to federal officials.

-More than 1 million acres have burned nationwide so far in 2025, including in Arizona, Minnesota, California, Colorado, Nebraska, New Jersey and other states.
+More than 1 million acres have burned in 2025, including in Arizona, Minnesota, California, Colorado, Nebraska, New Jersey and other states.

-The Trump administration proposal has some bipartisan support, with California Democratic Sen. Alex Padilla and Montana Republican Sen. Tim Sheehy sponsoring legislation similar to the administration’s proposal.
-Before his election as a senator last year, Sheehy founded an aerial firefighting company that relies heavily on federal contracts.
+The Trump administration proposal has some bipartisan support, with California Democratic Sen. Alex Padilla and Montana Republican Sen. Tim Sheehy sponsoring legislation that’s similar.
+Before his election last year, Sheehy founded an aerial firefighting company that relies heavily on federal contracts.

+A prior proposal to merge the Forest Service and Interior to improve firefighting was found to have significant drawbacks by the Congressional Research Service in a 2008 report.

+“A wildfire agency would likely focus on fire control, largely because acres burned are the most readily measurable performance standard,” the report said.
+“Wildfire management activities that seek to reduce damages, such as protecting individual structures and reducing biomass fuels, are less likely to be emphasized.”

-Burgum indicated Tuesday that the administration was not waiting for the bill to pass and he would work with Agriculture Sec.
+Burgum indicated the administration was not waiting for the bill to pass and he would work with Agriculture Sec.
 Brooke Rollins to begin coordinating operations for the current fire season.

 The Forest Service workforce was initially cut in February during billionaire Elon Musk’s push to reduce federal spending, and at least 1,000 National Park Service workers also were let go.
 A court order to rehire fired workers along with a public outcry brought many workers back to their jobs but Democratic lawmakers have said it’s not enough.

-The Forest Service had about 9,450 wildland firefighters as of May 3, with a goal to increase that to 11,300 people by mid-July.
+The Forest Service had about 9,450 wildland firefighters as of May 3, with a goal of 11,300 by mid-July.

-The Interior Department employs about 6,700 wildland firefighters.
-It’s unclear how ongoing cutbacks are affecting that number.
-Interior’s firefighting force is spread between the National Park Service, Fish and Wildlife Service, Bureau of Indian Affairs and Bureau of Land Management.
+Interior employs about 6,700 wildland firefighters, spread between the National Park Service, Fish and Wildlife Service, Bureau of Indian Affairs and Bureau of Land Management.

 State officials in Washington and Oregon said this month that a loss of federal workers who help support wildland firefighting is making planning for the upcoming wildfire season a challenge.
 The administration has not released the exact number of fired and rehired workers.

-In a separate action last month aimed at wildfires, the Trump administration issued an emergency action that rolled back environmental safeguards around future logging projects on more than half of U.S. national forests.
+In a separate action aimed at wildfires, the Trump administration last month rolled back environmental safeguards around future logging projects on more than half of U.S. national forests.

 Most of those forests are considered to have high wildfire risk, and many are in decline because of insects and disease.